cenuno/classification/separate_rows/README.md

 # Separate a collapsed column into multiple rows

+Date: May 29, 2019

+Made by: Cristian E. Nuno

+## Overview

 Sometimes a variable has multiple elements stored in one row, where they are each separated by a delimeter (i.e. `,`, `\t`, `\`, etc.).
 Often it more useful to separate those elements into their own records so our [data becomes tidy](http://vita.had.co.nz/papers/tidy-data.pdf).

 ## Goal